mohammedayad/tech-demos/stock-service/README.md

 # Stock-service
 The Stock Service is a REST CRUD API that allows clients to manage stocks, service is implemented in Java using the Spring Boot framework (H2 in-memory Database, Liquibase for migration and OpenAPI 3).

-# Exception Handling
-The Stock Service uses exception handling to handle errors that occur during the processing of requests.
-If an error occurs, the service will return an appropriate HTTP status code and an error message in the response body Using Problem Schema.
-* StockNotFoundException: Thrown when the Stock not found.
-This exception results in an HTTP 404 (NOT FOUND) response.
-* IllegalArgumentException: Thrown when the request has Invalid request body.
-This exception results in an HTTP 400 (Bad Request) response.
-* Exception: Thrown when any other unhandled exception occurs during the processing of requests.
-This exception results in an HTTP 500 (Internal Server Error) response, and a generic error message returned in the response body.

 # Getting Started
 # Prerequisites
 To run the matching-service, you need to have the following software installed on your system: